Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

-We propose a new method based on branching laws for infinite dimensional representations and the algebraic Fourier transform of generalized Verma modules.
-We discover new families of covariant differential operators by applying this method to six different complex geometries beyond the $SL(2,\R)$ case (see Table \ref{table:intro}).
+In the first part of our work \cite{PART1} we proposed yet another method ({\it{F-method}}) to find differential symmetry breaking operators in a more general setting of branching laws for infinite-dimensional representations, based on the algebraic Fourier transform of generalized Verma modules.
+Even in the $SL(2,\R)$-case, the method is original and simple, and yields missing operators for singular parameters $(k_1, k_2, k_3)$, see Corollary \ref{cor:83} for the complete classification.
+Moreover, the F-method leads us to discover new families of covariant differential operators for six different complex geometries beyond the $SL(2,\R)$ case (see Table \ref{table:intro}).
 7pt

 \textbf{Branching laws for symmetric pairs.} By \emph{branching law} we mean the decomposition of an irreducible representation $\pi$ of a group $G$ when restricted to a given subgroup $G'$.
-An important and fruitful source of examples is provided by pairs of groups $(G,G')$ such that $G'$ is the fixed point group of an involutive automorphism $\sigma$ of $G$, called \emph{symmetric pairs}.
+An important and fruitful source of examples is provided by pairs of groups $(G,G')$ such that $G'$ is the fixed point group of an involutive automorphism $\tau$ of $G$, called \emph{symmetric pairs}.

-The decomposition of tensor product is a special case of branching laws with respect to symmetric pairs $(G,G')$.
-Indeed, if $G=G_1\times G_1$ and $\sigma$ is an involutive automorphism of $G$ given by $\sigma(x,y)=(y,x)$, then $G'\simeq G_1$ and the restriction of the outer tensor product $\pi_1\boxtimes\pi_2$ to the subgroup $G'$ is nothing but the tensor product $\pi_1\otimes\pi_2$ of two representations $\pi_1$ and $\pi_2$ of $G_1$.
-The Littlewood--Richardson rule for finite dimensional representations is another classical example of branching laws with respect to the symmetric pair $(GL(p+q,\C), GL(p,\C)\times GL(q,\C))$.
-Our approach relies on recent progress in the theory of branching laws of infinite dimensional representations for symmetric pairs.
+The decomposition of the tensor product of two representations is a special case of branching laws with respect to symmetric pairs $(G,G')$.
+Indeed, if $G=G_1\times G_1$ and $\tau$ is an involutive automorphism of $G$ given by $\tau(x,y)=(y,x)$, then $G'\simeq G_1$ and the restriction of the outer tensor product $\pi_1\boxtimes\pi_2$ to the subgroup $G'$ is nothing but the tensor product $\pi_1\otimes\pi_2$ of two representations $\pi_1$ and $\pi_2$ of $G_1$.
+The Littlewood--Richardson rule for finite-dimensional representations is another classical example of branching laws with respect to the symmetric pair $(GL(p+q,\C), GL(p,\C)\times GL(q,\C))$.
+Our approach relies on recent progress in the theory of branching laws of infinite-dimensional representations for symmetric pairs even beyond completely reducible cases (see Section \ref{sec:8} for instance).

 7pt